 Chemistry alevel

 Chemistry is sometimes known as the "central science" because it helps to connect physical sciences, like maths and physics, with applied sciences, like biology, medicine and engineering.
 At A Level, Chemistry helps you to develop research, problem solving and analytical skills.
 It provides challenging ideas and requires you to work things out through logic and step-by-step reasoning.
-Chemistry will help you get ahead in most STEM (science, technology, engineering and maths) careers and is an important subject for careers in: medicine, environmental science, engineering, toxicology, developing consumer products, metallurgy (studying
+Chemistry will help you get ahead in most STEM (science, technology, engineering and maths) careers and is an important subject for careers in: medicine, environmental science, engineering, toxicology, developing consumer products, metallurgy (studying how metals behave), space exploration, developing perfumes and cosmetics,

-YEAR 12

 TOPICS STUDIED

-Physical content

-Atomic Structure, Amou13nt of Substance, Bonding, Energetics, Kinetics, Chemical Equilibria and Oxidation, reduction and redox equations

-Inorganic content,

-Periodicity, Group 2 Alkali Earth Metals, Group 7 Halogens

-Organic content

-Introduction to Organic, Alkanes, Haloalkanes, Alkenes, Alcohols, Organic Analysis

-how metals behave), space exploration, developing perfumes and cosmetics, pharmaceuticals, energy, teaching, science writing, software development and research.
-Chemistry will help in your study of other sciences and technical subjects including: maths, physics, biology, engineering, IT, psychology, geography and geology.
-But study it alongside a modern language or an essay subject like history at A-level and you will have even more options for courses and careers.

-YEAR 13

-TOPICS STUDIED:

-For Year 13, students develop further the concepts and principles introduced in Year 12 through topics on Physical, Organic and Inorganic chemistry.

-ASSESSMENT STRUCTURE: